 Environmentally-conscious retailer Diamond Energy offers some customers bill credit of $35 for referring a friend.
 According to Diamond Energy, there is no limit to the number of new friends customers can refer, meaning the potential to save is even greater!
 The friend referred will also receive $35 in credit when signing up.

 The Energy Locals ‘Online Saver’ plan includes a total credit amount of $84 a year if all bills are paid on time.
 There is, however, a catch, in the form of a small monthly membership fee, built into the daily supply charge.
-The $84 credit is broken up into small installments throughout the year after bills are paid on time.
+The $84 credit is broken up into small installments throughout the year after bills are paid on time and are credited to the next power bill.

 Mojo Power is another energy retailer offering customers bill credits, but is it too good to be true?
 Although Mojo’s ‘EnergyPass’ product includes $480 worth of credits over a 12-month benefit period, it comes with an annual subscription fee of $360 a year, meaning you’ll only pocket a savings of $120 each year.